Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: The Curie-Weiss model with landscape modification

 \subsection{Extension to the random field Curie-Weiss}

 In Section \ref{subsec:CWfix}, we discuss the classical CW model with landscape modification under \textit{fixed} magnetic field.
-In this section, we aim at considering the random field CW model with landscape modification, and discuss related metastability results and its ground state free energy in such setting.
+In this section, we aim at considering the random field CW model with landscape modification, and discuss related metastability results and its ground state free energy in such setting, with the aim to illustrate that landscape modification can also be applied in the setting of random energy landscape.
 Let us begin by first recalling the random field CW model.
 We shall adapt the setting as in \cite{MP98}.
 Let $(h_i)_{i \in \mathbb{N}}$ be a sequence of i.i.d. random variables with $\mathbb{P}(h_i = 1) = \mathbb{P}(h_i = -1) = 1/2$.
 We consider the random Hamiltonian function given by, for a fixed $\theta > 0$ and $\sigma \in \{-1,1\}^N$,